Discover Birmingham Property Investment

 Why Choose Birmingham Property Investment?

-Likewise, since Birmingham became the leading city for growth in 2016, prices have risen by £53,500 according to the House Price Index, while the average Birmingham rent has increased to £1,196.
+Birmingham property prices have risen by a huge £95,000 according to the House Price Index between 2014 and 2024, while the average Birmingham rent has increased to £1,037, an 8.9% increase in just 12 months.

 Now, as the city continues to build new amenities and attract waves of new tenants, it’s becoming easier to see why you should consider investing in Birmingham property.

-With 24.5% price growth forecasted for the next four years, Birmingham property investment continues to be one of the most exciting opportunities in the country.
+With 19.9% property price growth forecasted until 2028, Birmingham property investment continues to be one of the most exciting opportunities in the country.

-The opportunity for rental returns in the city also continues to hit new heights, with an expected 14% increase of rental prices by 2026 driving the potential of a property investment in Birmingham.
+The opportunity for rental returns in the city also continues to hit new heights, with an expected 22.2% increase in rental prices across the same period driving investors towards the West Midlands gem with the promise of fantastic returns.

-According to our Birmingham property price forecast, the 24.5% increase by 2026 could translate to Birmingham property investments rising in value by around £51,000.
+According to our Birmingham property price forecast, this anticipated growth of 19.9% by 2028 could translate to Birmingham investment properties rising in value by around £45,000.

 Birmingham property investment